Recommended Bed and Breakfasts in France that offer a taste of aristocratic living

 When it comes to Europe, people often think of the aristocratic lifestyle.
 In France, there are many guesthouses where you can experience the European aristocratic life of the past just by staying inside.

-This magnificent building with legendary history was built in the 11th century.
-It changed hands several times and became a private possession of the Avignon Popes in particular during the Middle Ages.
-Most of the rooms have retained their 11th century decor, with antique stone walls and furniture full of vicissitudes.
+This magnificent building with a legendary history was built in the 11th century.
+It changed hands several times and became the private property of the Avignon popes, especially during the Middle Ages.
+Most of the rooms retain the decor from the 11th century, with rustic stone walls and furniture full of a sense of history.

-The Mirande Hotel is located in Avignon and is situated at the foot of the Popes' Palace.
-This castle can give people the experience of the atmosphere of an 18th century noble mansion; 18th century curtains and chandeliers decorate the hotel along with soft padded chairs and masterpieces, providing the most modern comfort throughout the entire hotel.
+Hôtel La Mirande is located in Avignon, right at the foot of the Palais des Papes.
+This castle allows guests to experience the atmosphere of an 18th-century noble mansion; 18th-century drapes and chandeliers adorn the hotel alongside plush armchairs and master paintings, all while providing the most modern comforts throughout the hotel.

 We arrived in Paris on the 13th and stayed for 6 days, then drove to Fontainebleau, Lyon, Nice, Monaco, Genoa, Florence, and arrived in Rome yesterday.
 We were on edge the whole way...
 First of all, the temperature here is not hot.
 The wind is quite cold.
 We have to wear down jackets and woolen hats to keep warm.
 It is not recommended to drive in the city of Paris.
 It is difficult to find parking spaces on the road surface.
 The entrances and exits of underground parking lots are too narrow and difficult to find.
 Navigation mainly relies on the map built into the Apple phone, which is actually a collaboration with Tom Tom and is very accurate.
 The maps we downloaded at home are not very reliable, including Google Maps.
 We were misled several times, even guided to a snow-covered mountain road at night.
 Maybe it's because we didn't enter the address accurately.
 Remember to enter the postal code of the region.
 Google Play needs to be installed to have offline maps, so you must have wireless WiFi.
 The high-speed rail here is very fast.
 France is 130 and Italy is 110.
 I think this is the lowest speed.
 There will always be cars following me to drive.
 After all, the car company gave me a top-of-the-line Mercedes-Benz E200 station wagon, black German license plate, which is too eye-catching.
 This caused me to park in the underground garage and dare not park on the road, for fear that my car windows would be broken and my bag would be stolen.
 All overtaking must be done from the left side, and then the left lane must be given up.
 It is forbidden to occupy the left lane for a long time.
 Right-hand overtaking is strictly prohibited, which is very dangerous!
 Highways need to prepare some 50, 20, 10, 5, 2, 1, and 0.5 euro banknotes and coins in advance.
 Do not enter the electronic payment channel by mistake.
 France and Italy have many dark tunnels that are relatively narrow.
 Overtaking and turning do not slow down.
 It feels like you're driving a race car, so small cars are popular here.
 Their control performance is good.
 Remember not to rent big cars!
 My Mercedes-Benz is too long, and the city control is really a bit difficult.
 Those streets, tunnels, and parking lot passages are really narrow!
 Bring fewer luggage when you go out ?
 France Q&A